 UPS says drivers to make $170,000 in pay and benefits following union deal

-UPS drivers will earn an average of $170,000 in pay and benefits at the end of a five-year contract their union negotiated with the carrier last month to avert a strike, UPS CEO Carol Tomé said during an earnings call this week.
+UPS drivers will earn an average of $170,000 in annual pay and benefits at the end of a five-year contract agreement, UPS CEO Carol Tomé said during an earnings call this week.

-The deal, which was reached on July 25, will increase full-time workers' compensation to $170,000 from roughly $145,000 over five years, according to UPS' calculations.
-It will also boost part-time workers' salaries to at least $25.75 per hour and end mandatory overtime, Tomé told investors on Tuesday.

 "We expected negotiations with the Teamsters to be late and loud, and they were," Tomé said during the call.
 As a result, UPS slashed its full-year revenue forecasts "primarily to reflect the volume impact from labor negotiations and the costs associated with the tentative agreement," she added.

-By the end of the new contract, full-time UPS delivery drivers will make an average of $49 per hour, which works out to pay of nearly $102,000 per year, assuming employees work 40 hours a week for 52 weeks a year.
+By the end of the new contract, full-time UPS delivery drivers will make an average of $49 per hour, which works out to nearly $102,000 per year, assuming a 40-hour workweek, 52 weeks a year.

-That places UPS drivers near the same pay grade as software developers, finance directors and physicians assistants, who all earn average salaries in the $108,000 to $115,000-range, according to Indeed.
+That places UPS drivers near the same pay grade as software developers, finance directors and physician assistants, who all earn average salaries in the $108,000 - $115,000 range, according to Indeed.

-UPS did not immediately respond to CBS MoneyWatch's request for comment about how drivers' projected $170,000 in pay and benefits was calculated.
+UPS did not immediately respond to CBS MoneyWatch's request for comment about how drivers' projected $170,000 pay and benefits figure was calculated.

 UPS' deal with the Teamsters is the "single largest private-sector collective bargaining agreement in North America," the union group said in a blog post last month.
-It comes as unions notch wage increases for aviation workers and just months after a court reaffirmed union workers' win at Amazon's Staten Island warehouse.
+It comes as unions notch wage increases for aviation workers and less than a year after a court reaffirmed union workers' win at Amazon's Staten Island warehouse.

 for more features.